jamstarter/ProductHunt-PHP-library/README.md

 Product Hunt API PHP Library
 ==============================

 This is a PHP Library for interacting with the Product Hunt API.
-I developed it during the 2014 YC/ProductHunt hackathon to use for HunterList.co.
+I developed it during the 2014 YC/ProductHunt hackathon to use for http://HunterList.co

 Api Docs available at: https://api.producthunt.com/v1/docs/